 - You have to think in terms of everything and everybody being a return on investment (ROI).
-Each marketing program must generate a return on investment.
+Each marketing program must generate a return on investment, every meeting you attend and blog post you write.
 Each employee must generate a return on investment.
-Before you hire an employee, you have to be very clear about how they are going to start creating an ROI soon and help make each next dollar you earn more profitable.
+Before you hire an employee, you have to be very clear about how they are going to start creating an ROI soon.
 You can crush your cash flow by bringing on a new employee without this analysis.
 That is one reason why I discourage you from hiring new employees unless you already have the business for them to service.
-More on employees later. - Educate managers and employees with open-book management If you've not yet done so, read Jack Stack's Great Game of Business.
+More on employees later. - Educate your employees with open-book management If you've not yet done so, read Jack Stack's Great Game of Business.
 Once I did, I realized the importance of open-book management where you share the numbers with your employees.
-In fact, I go to the extreme where everybody knows what everybody makes (me included) and there's not a single number hidden from my employees.
-In fact, I make sure to educate my employees about those numbers and to help them understand that it's impossible for me to give them a raise until the bottom line grows.
+I never hid what the members of my team got paid, including me.
+In fact, I make sure to educate my employees about those numbers and to help them understand it's impossible for me to give them a raise until the bottom line grows.
 Then I help them understand their impact on that happening and the reward they get in return.